 How does drinking alcohol during pregnancy affect your baby's health?Drinking alcohol at any time during pregnancy can pose serious health problems for your baby.
 Alcohol includes wine, wine coolers, beer, and liquor.
 Alcohol can cause problems for your baby at any time during pregnancy, even before you know that you are pregnant.
 You may be pregnant and not know for 4 to 6 weeks.

 What are the dangers of alcohol during pregnancy?Alcohol consumption during pregnancy is a major health concern.
 A pregnant woman places her unborn child at risk of several issues, and also increases the risk of harming her own body.
 As per the National Institute on Alcohol Abuse and Alcoholism, any amount of drinking is considered at-risk alcohol use during pregnancy.
 Apart from miscarriage risk, drinking during pregnancy is associated with serious health outcomes for the mother.
 These include maternal psychosocial risks as well as physical risks of potential harm to the developing fetus.
 The detrimental effects of alcohol on pregnancy include:

 - Premature birth: This is when your baby is born before 37 weeks of pregnancy.
 Premature babies may have serious health problems at birth and later in life.

 - Fetal alcohol spectrum disorders (FASDs): Children with FASDs may have a range of problems, including intellectual and developmental disabilities.
-They can also delay in physical development.
-FASDs lasting for a lifetime.
+They can also delay physical development.
+FASDs last for a lifetime.